 Hiccups are the repeated contractions of the diaphragm (1).
 These contractions cause the vocal cords to shut, creating the characteristic ‘hic’ sound.
-Newborns get hiccups frequently, and it is usually not a cause for concern until your baby is a year old.
+Newborns hiccups are usually not a cause for concern until your baby is a year old.
+In fact, they might aid in the development of the baby’s respiratory system.
 However, if the hiccups seem odd or are frequent after the age of one year, talk to the baby’s pediatrician about it.

 Read about the causes, treatment, and prevention of newborn hiccups in this post.